How Much Do Digital Credentials Cost in 2026? POK vs Credly, Accredible, Accreditta & Certifier

 Permanent verification is now a requirement

-Full Comparison: Credly vs Accredible vs Accreditta vs POK
+Full Comparison: Credly vs Accredible vs Accreditta vs Certifier vs POK

-The following comparison summarizes the key differences between the four main digital credential platforms in the market in 2026.
+The following comparison summarizes the key differences between the five main digital credential platforms in the market in 2026.

 Setup Fee